 Metering Providers category A (MPA) are Metering Providers who are accredited to undertake installation only of type 5 and 6 whole current meters.
-The responsible person is required to engage a Metering Provider or Metering Providers to undertake the provision, installation and maintenance of a metering installation.
-Where a Metering Provider category A is engaged by the responsible person to perform installation work only, the Metering Provider category B must, on behalf of the responsible person, ensure that processes are in place to ensure that interfaces with the Metering Provider category A are established to ensure that:
+The metering coordinator is required to engage a Metering Provider or Metering Providers to undertake the provision, installation and maintenance of a metering installation.
+Where a Metering Provider category A is engaged by the metering coordinator to perform installation work only, the Metering Provider category B must, on behalf of the metering coordinator, ensure that processes are in place to ensure that interfaces with the Metering Provider category A are established to ensure that:

 Provision of metering equipment is undertaken in a timely manner;